dondanielos19/GCP-TASK/README.md

 Next create simple app and docker file in your work file (e.g. look my files in repository)

 Next step is create file Terraform infrastructure called main.tf ( look files in repository ) and variables.tf to corect work.
-Before starting Terraform initialization, you need to fill the variables.tf file with your data.
+Before you start Terraform initialization, open main.tf find resource "null_resource" "docker_build_and_push" and set path to your dockerfile.
+Change the variable in terraform.tfvars to your own project_id, after that you will need to fill the variables.tf file with your data.
+At first, the "project_id" variable will be enough, and you will fill the other variables later, after you create the infrastructure.

+Now u can use commend: terraform init and terraform apply.
+After first apply u get some errors because cluster need time to get on and other resource cant create.
+Wait about 5min use this commend: gcloud container clusters get-credentials primary-cluster --region us-central1 --project my-task-123 (set your region and project_id) to confgure kubeconfig.
+Use one more time terraform apply now you can see only 1 error like this:
+"Error: failed to create new session client
+│
+│   with argocd_application.hello_world_flask,
+│   on main.tf line 230, in resource "argocd_application" "hello_world_flask":
+│  230: resource "argocd_application" "hello_world_flask" {
+│
+│ dial tcp: lookup ipagro on 127.0.0.53:53: server misbehaving"

+These errors occur because the entire infrastructure is in the main.tf file, which is not created gradually, but all at once.
+The last Error is related to ArgoCD, it is that we now need to fill in the rest of the variables in variables.tf.